OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 The `dev` branch is the long-cycle dev branch.
 This is where bigger features are being worked on that won't make it into the next version of Orchard CMS.

-There is also a separate repository called [Brochard](https://github.com/OrchardCMS/Brochard) which is the implementation of Orchard CMS in Asp.Net VNext (also known as DNX).
+There is also a separate repository called [Brochard](https://github.com/OrchardCMS/Brochard) which is the implementation of Orchard CMS in Asp.Net vNext (also known as DNX).

 ## Milestones and labels

 New issues are opened all the time.
-After an issue is submitted the core team members will it.
-When it is acccepted as a valid task to complete it will be given a milestone and perhaps some labels.
+After an issue is submitted the core team members will review it.
+When it's acccepted as a valid task to complete it will be given a milestone and perhaps some labels.
 The milestone indicates which branch any pull requests for the issue should be sent to.

 You might also see some additional tags like a severity level or further categorization.
 These labels can help you prioritise which issues you should give your attention first based on their urgency or your speciality as a developer.

 ![](../Upload/submitting-patches/milestones-and-labels.png)

-In the screenshot above you can see that the bug has been tagged with the labels `bug`, `high` and `layouts`.
+In the screenshot above you can see that the bug has been tagged with the labels `bug`, `high` and `Layouts`.
 This means it has been confirmed as a bug, it is a high priority fix and it is part of the Orchard.Layouts module.
 Below that you can see the milestone icon with the word `dev` next to it.
 This means that if you do work on it you should work from the `dev` branch.

 ## How to fork and work with the repository